When to Seek Medical Care for a Peritonsillar Abscess

 A peritonsillar abscess is usually diagnosed based on history and a physical exam.
 A peritonsillar abscess is easy to diagnose when it is large enough to see.
 The doctor will look into your mouth using a light and, possibly, a tongue depressor.
 Swelling and redness on one side of the throat near the tonsil suggests an abscess.
 The doctor may also gently push on the area with a gloved finger to see if there is pus from infection inside.

 - Lab tests and X-rays are not used often.
-Sometimes an X-ray or an ultrasound will be performed, typically to make sure other upper airway illnesses are not present.
+Sometimes an X-ray, CT scan, or an ultrasound will be performed, typically to make sure other upper airway illnesses are not present.
 These conditions may include the following:

 - Epiglottitis, an inflammation of the epiglottis (the flap of tissue that prevents food from entering the windpipe)

-- Retropharyngeal abscess, a pocket of pus that forms beneath the soft tissue in the back of the throat (like a peritonsillar abscess but in a different location)
+- Retropharyngeal abscess, a pocket of pus that forms behind the soft tissue in the back of the throat (like a peritonsillar abscess but in a different location)

 - Peritonsillar cellulitis, an infection of the soft tissue itself (a peritonsillar abscess forms beneath the surface of the tissue)